-Enterprise Risk Management and Group internal control approach managed consistently within each department.
+The main tasks of the Group Risk Management Department are to further develop the Enterprise Risk Management (ERM) framework and to promote an ERM culture within the Group so that risks are managed consistently within each department.
 The Group Risk Management Department is supported in these tasks by the departments in charge of Risk Management at SCOR Global P&C, SCOR Global Life and SCOR Global Investments.
 In addition the Hub risk managers are involved in these tasks at a local level.